 Medication policies reflect legislative requirements and guidelines.
 Registered nurses and medication competent healthcare assistants are responsible for administration of medicines.
-The medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.
+The medication charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner and nurse practitioner.